Trump’s push to defer payroll taxes could lead to smaller paychecks for workers in early 2021, Treasury signals

 Others pointed to the fact that the Trump administration offered little word about what would happen if an employee was laid off, fired or changed jobs, said Garrett Watson, a senior tax policy analyst at the Tax Foundation.
 Already, there were fears that Trump’s order might result in billions of dollars in losses, as the government struggled to collect back-due tax balances.
 But Watson said the problems could be particularly pronounced depending on how the president’s order is implemented.

-“It’s fair to say the more complex and uncertain it is. . . the longer it will take to get that repayment and the more likely there will be a remaining gap in collections going forward,” he said.
+“It’s fair to say the more complex and uncertain it is … the longer it will take to get that repayment and the more likely there will be a remaining gap in collections going forward,” he said.